Department of Labor Logo United States Department of Labor

 Annually, the National Compensation Survey (NCS) program publishes statistics on the costs, coverage, and provisions of employer sponsored benefits.
 In order to produce relevant statistics about the national economy, the NCS periodically evaluates emerging trends in compensation and modifies the National Compensation Survey and methodologies.

 Two benefits were published for the first time with a June 2019 reference period1: flexible work schedule and student loan repayment.
-While the data reflect the percentage of workers with access (available for their use) to these benefits, the NCS does not include additional details about the type of flexible hours arrangements available to workers, employee participation, eligibility requirements, nor the average dollar or maximum amounts employers may reimburse for tuition.
-Starting with the March 2020 publication, these benefits have been included included in the annual Employee Benefits in the United States publication as part of the quality of life and financial benefits.
+While the data reflected the percentage of workers with access (available for their use) to these benefits, the it did not include additional details about the type of flexible hours arrangements available to workers, employee participation, eligibility requirements, or the average dollar or maximum amounts employers may reimburse for tuition.
+Starting with the March 2020 publication, these benefits are included in the annual Employee Benefits in the United States publication as part of the quality of life and financial benefits.

 Chart 1 data table

 Table 1.
-Percent of civilian workers with access to student loan repayment assistance and flexible work schedules
+Percent of civilian workers with access to student loan repayment assistance and flexible work schedules, March 2024

 Source: U.S. Bureau of Labor Statistics, National Compensation Survey